kamerynjw/kamerynjw.github.io/research/talks/2019-july-estc.md

 layout: page
 title: "The Sigma_1 universal finite sequence"
 permalink: /research/talks/2019-july-estc/
-excerpt: "This is a contributed talk at the seventh biannual European Set Theory Confence on Thursday, 4 July 2019.
+excerption: "This is a contributed talk at the seventh biannual European Set Theory Confence on Thursday, 4 July 2019.
 It is about joint work with Joel David Hamkins and Philip Welch.
 Consider a computably enumerable theory ZF^+ extending ZF..."
 ---

 This is a contributed talk at the [seventh biannual European Set Theory Confence](https://sites.google.com/view/estc2019/estc-2019) on Thursday, 4 July 2019.
 It is about joint work with Joel David Hamkins and Philip Welch.